 'Ideally, the planting hole should be twice the width of the root system,' advises John Negus, an expert from Amateur Gardening magazine.
 'If your soil has a high clay content, use a garden fork to break down the cavity sides to avoid creating a "bucket" that runs the risk of becoming waterlogged.

 'Finish by watering liberally to settle soil close to the roots and then mulch with some well-rotted manure, making sure it doesn't touch the stems,' he says.

 When to plant roses

-Deadheading means that roses will flower for longer.
-When you spot a bloom that has gone over, pinch or cut off the flower, where the base joins the stem.
+Deadheading the flowers generally results in more blooms.
+When you spot a flower that has gone over, pinch or cut it off where the base joins the stem.
 For roses that flower in a cluster, remove the entire head once the flowers have finished.
 Cut it off with your best secateurs, just above the first leaf with five leaflets.